SomeoneElseSt/stiven.me/README.md

 ---

-TypeScript:
+##TypeScript

-Compile Typescript + build blog
+Compile Typescript + build blog:
 ```
 pnpm compile
 ```

-Watch mode for development
+Watch mode for development:
 ```
 pnpm dev
 ```

-Check for TS errors
+Check for TS errors:
 ```
 pnpm check
 ```

 ---

-Or alternatively use one of the following standalone commands:
+Or alternatively use one of the following standalone commands.

-Compile TS only
+Compile TS only:
 ```
 pnpm tsc
 ```

-Watch mode
+Watch mode:
 ```
 pnpm tsc:watch
 ```

-Type check only
+Type check only:
 ```
 pnpm tsc:check
 ```